Written by Tara Carnegie

 Exercise during Pregnancy

 Even though you are carrying a child and uterus and may feel like the size of a planet, The American College of Obstetricians and Gynecologists recommends maintaining physical activity during pregnancy.
+We realize that might be really difficult during your first trimester when you're more tired than usual, and might not want to leave the comfort of your home and pajamas!
+For some totally workable tips on how to boost your energy and maintain your emotional well-being during this time, check out Babylist's awesome guide to the first trimester.

 That means whatever exercise levels you had prior to pregnancy, you should work to maintain those levels of exercise during pregnancy.
 If you went to the gym twice a week, continue doing that.
 If you did yoga once a week, continue doing that.
 If you are a runner, jogger, or tennis player, it is likely that you'll be able to keep up those exercise routines during pregnancy.